CLOSE

 Wedding Dress vs. Elopement Dress

-• Traditional wedding dresses are typically designed for formal venues like ballrooms, churches, and banquet halls.
-They often feature long trains, heavy fabrics, intricate embellishments, and multiple layers, making them less practical for outdoor settings.
+• Traditional wedding dresses are usually all about those formal vibes—think ballrooms and churches.
+They often come with long trains, heavy fabrics, and lots of embellishments, which isn’t always practical for outdoor adventures.

 Men’s Wedding Suit vs. Elopement Suit